What is coronary artery disease?

 What foods should I add to my diet?

 When trying to lower your LDL cholesterol, you want to add foods that are low in cholesterol and saturated fats.
 Your body turns saturated fats into cholesterol.
 To do this, add foods high in soluble fiber -- more on that later.

 There are many ways to add healthy foods to your diet.
-Follow the tips and serving size guidelines below:
+Start to follow the tips and serving size guidelines below to get started today.

 - Start your day out right.
 Have some form of grain (like whole-grain bread or whole-grain cereal) and fruit for breakfast.